ng-easy/platform/libs/builders/src/semantic-release/README.md

 {
   "projects": {
     "library": {
-      // Only commits like "feat: new feature", "feat(*): new feature" or "feat(library): new feature" will be considered "targets": {
+      // Only these commits will be considered:
+      //   - feat: new feature
+      //   - feat(*): new feature
+      //   - feat(deps): upgrade dependency
+      //   - feat(library): new feature
+      //   - feat(library,some-other-library): new feature
+      "targets": {
         "build": {
           /* */